kartgoel/HydraDocumentation/docs/hydraPredict.rst

 Parameters
 ~~~~~~~~~~~~~~~

-- ``DBConnector``: An object represents the connector for the database that is responsible for executing queries
+- ``DBConnector``: An object representing the connector for the database that is responsible for executing queries
 - ``ModelRootPath``: A string representing the root path to the directory containing the AI models.

 Example Usage